Shirtless North Korean soldiers break blocks, lay on glass before Kim Jong Un in bizarre video

 The footage shows flying kicks and the soldiers breaking what appeared to be concrete tiles with their hands and feet.
 One soldier is seen running into a set of tiles and using his head to smash them.

 Another is seen taking multiple hits with what appeared to be poles to his bare-chested frame and head.
-Others place large pieces of concrete slabs on their chest as someone else slams a large hammer on it.
+Others place large pieces of concrete slabs on their chest as someone else slams a large hammer on them.

 At the end of the video, one man breaks a set of chains wrapped around him and proceeds to break two large glass bottles and then lay on the shards, much to the enjoyment of military officials.

 At one point, the video cuts to Kim, 37, clapping and seeming to enjoy the show.
-The footage also shows the rest of the crowd applauding with joy.
+The footage also shows the rest of the crowd applauding.

 North Korea has produced similar propaganda videos showing off the country's military prowess in the past.
-Most involving soldiers being hit with hard objects and breaking things with their heads and hands or having things broken over their heads.
+Most have involved soldiers being hit with hard objects and breaking things with their heads and hands or having things broken over their heads.

 The event comes as Kim vowed Monday to create a strong military to counter what he perceives as hostility from the United States.